-Concerned about the lack of open space and parkland in her district and region, in 2003 then Congresswoman Hilda Solis incorporated language into federal legislation to instruct the National Park Service (NPS) to conduct a study to determine if the San Gabriel Mountains, Watershed, and River area was worthy of protection and inclusion as a new National Recreation Area.
-The Draft Report, now circulating deems the area worthy of inclusion in the National Park System.
+Concerned about the lack of open space and parkland in her district and region, in 2003 then Congresswoman Hilda Solis incorporated language into federal legislation to instruct the National Park Service (NPS) to conduct a study to determine if the San Gabriel Mountains, Watershed, and River area (including the Puente Hills) was worthy of protection and inclusion as a new National Recreation Area.
+The Report, concluded it was worthy of inclusion in the National Park System but the Bush administration took no action.

 - In 2003, then Congresswoman Hilda Solis spearheaded an effort to bring more recreational opportunities and protected open space to the eastern Los Angeles Basin through a formal National Park Service Special Resource Study to see if the area is suitable for possible inclusion in the National Park System.